dominiclizarraga/dominiclizarraga.github.io/_posts/2023-10-09-financial-wisdom-over-forks.md

 ## Always Work with Contracts

-- Include a clause specifying that if you no longer wish to work on the project, you can leave without any penalties.
-If you either get bored or lose interest, you can stop working on it.

-- At the point or progress where you leave the project, the customer must pay for the work done.
+- Include a clause specifying that if the client tells you not to finish, he has to pay you at the point or progress where you leave the project

-- Sometimes projects evolve into something else, and customers may not be worth maintaining a relationship with.

 ## Work on Building Trust with Clients